nationalarchives/tdr-grafana/README.md

 This user is part of the `root` group, but *does not* have root user permissions.

+## Local development

+If this is the first time you have run this project, clone the [modules](https://github.com/nationalarchives/tdr-terraform-modules) and [configurations](https://github.com/nationalarchives/tdr-configurations) repos into the terraform directory.

+Otherwise, pull the latest version of master for those repos.

 ## Deployment

 There is a Jenkins job configured to deploy changes to the Grafana configuration: https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Grafana%20Deploy/